 "Of course there will always be mistakes.
 But we are ready to fight against anything."

-Junior Diaz, Bryan Ruiz, Joel Campbell and Celso Borges have all attracted praise for their performances so far in Brazil, but goalkeeper Keylor Navas - who has been linked with a move to Atletico Madrid - has been the key, according to Gonzalez.
+Junior Diaz, Bryan Ruiz, Joel Campbell and Celso Borges have all attracted praise for their performances so far in Brazil, but goalkeeper Keylor Navas - who has been linked with a move to Atletico Madrid as well as Arsenal and Liverpool - has been the key, according to Gonzalez.

 "Keylor [Navas] is a great player," he added.
 "He helps us a lot because of his experience in La Liga.

 "In Spain he faces the best players in the world and he passes that experience on to the group.